John O’Brien (Monsignor Patrick Hartigan)

 The John O’Brien Festival seeks to inspire a new generation of bush poets by hosting a number of poetry writing and recital competitions each year, along with an appropriately themed short story writing competition.
 The Jim Angel Memorial Award is presented annually for the best performance of an original poem.

 The Festival likewise celebrates the culture and community of country Australia that inspired so many of John O’Brien’s poems.
-A market day, bush dance, street parade, children’s disco, numerous concerts and performances by poets and musicians alike, a busking competition, art exhibition, wildlife tour, and many other events are included in the program each year.
+A market day, bush dance, street parade, children’s activities, numerous concerts and performances by poets and musicians alike, a busking competition, and many other events are included in the program each year.